Weltraumschaf/gandalf/README.md

 Why "Gandalf"?
 I  needed a "code name"  for the GitHub repo and  Gandalf was my first thought.
 Don't know why.
 I'm not really a Hobbit-fan.

+## I only want to run it

+If you don't want to build your own cross compiler and build the OS image from scratch you can use a binary distribution from the `dist` direcotry.
+You can run it e.g. with [QEMU][qemu]:

+    $> qemu-system-i386 -cpu 486 -m 32 -fda dist/gandalf.img

 ## Prerequisites

 What you need: